VahidehE/Particle-Guided-Grover-s-Search-/README.md

 The results of this benchmarking study are presented in Chapter 3 of the PhD thesis "Hybrid Quantum Search Algorithms", submitted to the University of Cologne.

+The Mathematica notebook used to calculate the relative entropies discussed at the end of Chapter 3 has also been included here.